Best tech deals for Black Friday 2024, according to an expert

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Huge deals and discounts are already rolling in now Black Friday is officially upon us, and a bunch of retailers have already kicked off their sales.
-From now until December, you’ll find huge discounts on everything from headphones and fitness trackers to smartphones, games consoles and TVs.
+The best Black Friday tech deals are finally in full swing.
+We’ve been tracking the top discounts for weeks, digging up the best offers on everything from headphones and fitness trackers to smartphones, game consoles and TVs.

-Major tech retailers like Amazon, Argos and Currys have launched their Black Friday deals, so now’s the perfect time to grab the gadgets you’ve been eyeing up all year long.
+Major tech retailers like Amazon, Argos and Currys have all launched their Black Friday deals, and most of my favourite tech brands, including Sonos, Sony, Apple and Bose are taking part, so now’s the perfect time to grab the gadgets you’ve been eyeing up all year long.

-Whether it’s Apple hardware, high-spec laptops or gaming deals and VR headsets from Sony, Xbox, Meta or Nintendo, you’ll find major discounts taking our top-reviewed tech down to their lowest-ever prices.
+Whether it’s Apple hardware, high-spec laptops or gaming deals and VR headsets from Sony, Xbox, Meta or Nintendo, you’ll find major discounts on top-reviewed tech down to their lowest-ever prices.
 Below, I’m rounding up all the best tech Black Friday discounts to shop now.

-As one of IndyBest’s tech experts, I know a good tech deal when I see one, so I have rounded up the best discounts from tried and tested brands that I trust.
-Get online now and swipe up these deals before they are all gone.

 Follow live: Black Friday 2024 live updates